IBM/open-prediction-service-hub/ml-service-implementations/sklearn-service/TUTORIAL.md

 Finally copy and paste `openapi_server/models/check_and_get_type.py` to your model folder.

-This suggested workaround has been applied in this ops server, please feel to read source code in doubt.
+This suggested workaround has been applied in this service, please feel to read source code in doubt.

 ## Model change